-Perplexed with how to access safe deposit box after death of a loved one?
-You are not alone.
-People commonly use safe deposit boxes to store important documents.
-As a result, it is not uncommon for people to store their will and/or trust in their safe deposit box.
-It is also common for a person to own a safe deposit box in his/her name alone.
-Unfortunately, by doing so, it can place restrictions on who can open and access the contents of the safe deposit box.
-Under California probate law (Probate Code) a non-owner can be allowed access to the safe deposit box for specific purposes.
-Below is a brief overview on how to access safe deposit after death of a loved one.
+People commonly use safe deposit boxes to store important documents like wills and trusts.
+However, it is also common for people to own a safe deposit box in their name alone.
+Unfortunately, this can place restrictions on who can open and access the contents of a safe deposit box.
+Luckily, under California probate law, a non-owner can access a safe deposit box for specific purposes.

-Legal Requirements to Access Safe Deposit Box After Death
+California’s Legal Requirements to Access a Safe Deposit Box After Death

-- Make a record of the identity of the person who is requesting access.
+- Make a record of the identity of the person requesting access

-- Once the photocopy is made, allow the person seeking access to remove the original will and trust documents.
+- After making the photocopy, allow the person seeking access to remove the original will and trust documents from the safe

 California law requires that the original will of a decedent be probated.
-There are exceptions, however, when a copy of the will is permitted.
-If an original will and/or trust is obtained from a decedent’s safe deposit box, they must send them to the local court clerk for probate processing.
-Additionally, California law grants the right to remove only the will and trust can be removed from the safe deposit box.
-Other contents within the box can only be removed by the designated personal representative of the estate is responsible for removing all other contents.
+Therefore, if the requester recovers an original will and/or trust from a decedent’s safe deposit box, they must send them to the local court clerk for probate processing.
+Additionally, California law grants the right to remove only the will and trust from the safe deposit box.
+Then, the designated personal representative of the estate is responsible for removing all other contents.